 Plan my immediate return to the mountains by visiting the Instituto Geografico Militar in Santiago, where you can get cool maps of the entire Andes.

 Any shout outs to people in Chile who make your visit special everytime?

-Philippe Bouteille of Whiteworld guiding company, the entire Diaz family, Sol Giuffrida of El Colorado, Max Meza and Tomás Philipps of The North Face Chile, Claudio Vicuña, Jota Hernandez, Sebastián Goñi, and so so so many more. ¡Abrazos grandes!
+Philippe Bouteille, the entire Diaz family, Sol Giuffrida of El Colorado, Max Meza and Tomás Philipps of The North Face Chile, Claudio Vicuña, Jota Hernandez, Sebastián Goñi, and so so so many more. ¡Abrazos grandes!

 Here is a link to a recent story that Drew scribed in Powder Magazine about the rise of backcountry skiing in Chile and how the local authorities are reacting.